wp-plugins/plinks/readme.txt

 === pLinks ===
 Contributors: PowieT
 Donate link: http://www.powie.de/
-Tags: links, blogroll, plugin, websnapr, shortcode Requires at least: 2.8
+Tags: links, blogroll, plugin, pagepeeker, shortcode Requires at least: 2.8
-Tested up to: 3.3.2
+Tested up to: 3.5
 Stable tag: 0.9.1

 Displays a nice Linklist from a category at a page with the [plinks] shortcode.
 Uses PagePeeker to show preview images